About the clinician

 Recognition over rescue.

 Psycosme is a specialist practice for gay men.
 It is not a general practice that also welcomes gay clients.
-The distinction matters.
-The frameworks, the language, and the clinical questions are all built around the specific psychological terrain gay men navigate — not adjusted from something designed for someone else.
+That distinction matters.
+The frameworks, the language, and the clinical questions are all built around the specific psychological terrain gay men navigate.
+They are not adjusted from something designed for someone else.

-The work isn't to make you feel better quickly.
-It's to make sense of what's actually happening — with enough precision that the patterns stop reading as personal defects and start reading as historically produced responses to specific conditions.
+The work is not to make you feel better quickly.
+It is to make sense of what is actually happening, with enough precision that the patterns stop reading as personal defects and start reading as historically produced responses to specific conditions.
 That shift is what changes things.

 What can be named precisely becomes harder to obey blindly.
-The patterns don't change because you understand them.
+Patterns don’t change because you understand them.
 They change because someone finally names them accurately.

 Three principles